Chevrolet Impala: Fourth generation (1965–1970)

-Redesigned in 1965, the Impala set an all-time industry annual sales record of more than 1 million units in the United States.
+Redesigned in 1965, the Impala set an all-time industry annual sales record of more than a million units in the United States.
 All new full-size Chevrolets eschewed the "X" frame for a full-width perimeter frame, a new body that featured curved, frameless side glass (for pillarless models), sharper angled windshield with newly reshaped vent windows, and redesigned full-coil suspension.